16 min read

 A communal green space right around the corner from your home will make a big difference to your quality of life, especially if you have kids and/or dogs.
 Consider this factor when looking at homes.

-Traffic congestion in Cape Town is not a joke, as much as visiting Joburgers love to make fun of it.
-Its residents lose an average of 94 hours a year to traffic, ranking it the seventh most congested city in the world.
+Traffic congestion in Cape Town is no joke (as much as visiting Joburgers love to make fun of it).
+Capetonians lose on average around 94 hours a year stuck in traffic– ranking it the seventh most congested city in the world.

 If you’re commuting into the city from the suburbs, you will need some good podcasts, preferably about meditation.
 In the hybrid and remote-working era, traffic is not a huge factor for many people.
 If you work at the office and are considering a suburb to live in, it’s wise to run the numbers by drawing a triangle or rectangle on the map—connecting your home, workplace, local shopping centre, and possibly your kids’ school.
 Then do some Google Maps route tests at the various times of day you’ll be moving between those points, and add up the total minutes you drive on a daily basis.
 Brace yourself, it could be scary.